NBA Trade Rumors: Lakers Adding Ricky Rubio Or Rajon Rondo, Moving D’Angelo Russell To Shooting Guard

 Per ESPN, the Lakers recently got really walloped by the equally lowly Dallas Mavericks in their last game.
 The Los Angeles Lakers have been losing a lot of games and this recent one has got to really hurt.
 It is the Laker’s worst beating in franchise history and has caused them the most loss in the Western Conference.
 No one expected the LA Lakers to be good this season, but a lot of people thought they will improve.
 Clearly, this has not been the case.

 While this may not be the time to panic, it is already causing some concern within the Los Angeles Lakers’ community.
-Some fans are already looking to trade their young point guard D’Angelo Russell which is frankly quite absurd.
+Some fans are already looking to trade their young point guard D’Angelo Russell, which is frankly quite absurd.
 However, a report by Fansided has a more sensible approach regarding the LA Lakers’ current woes.

 ???????????????????????? @dloading #lakernation #lalakers #dloading #dangelorussell #loading #houseofhighlights #espn #sports #california #losangeles #lakeshow #juliusrandle #nba #ballislife #ballin #basketball #nike #losangeleslakers #california #adidas